addu390/addu390.github.io/_posts/2026-02-21-flink-internals.md

 <p>Because each subtask has its own local state backend instance, state scales naturally with parallelism.
 Two parallel subtasks of the window operator means two independent state stores, each holding only the data for its own subset of keys.</p>

-<p>There is also an experimental third option, <code>ForStStateBackend</code>, built on <code>ForSt</code> (a fork of RocksDB).
-It stores SST files on remote storage (S3, HDFS) instead of local disk, allowing state to exceed local disk capacity entirely.
-Designed for disaggregated, cloud native setups and supports asynchronous state access, but is <code>@Experimental</code>.</p>
+<p>There is also an third option (gaining popularity), <code>ForStStateBackend</code>, built on <code>ForSt</code> (a fork of RocksDB).
+It stores SST files on remote storage (S3, HDFS) instead of local disk (outside of local cache), allowing state to exceed local disk capacity entirely.
+Designed for disaggregated, cloud native setups and supports asynchronous state access.</p>

+<p>Note: <code>ForStStateBackend</code> does not support canonical savepoint, full snapshot, changelog and file-merging checkpoints</p>

 <details class="text-container"><summary class="p"> &nbsp;Relevant Packages and Classes</summary>
 <p>In <code>flink-runtime/</code>, <code>flink-statebackend-rocksdb/</code>, <code>flink-statebackend-forst/</code></p>